unframework/gloo/README.md

 - move the blocks with the flow as erosion for first few frames
 - stop generation if center is too busy
 - speed-dependent light flicker (oxidation style)
+- add position damping and reduce solver rigidity to help otherworldliness
+- use dithering
 - credit